New snacks on sale now for a limited time! Use code NEW for 15% off.

 • Your cat has developed allergies that can be relieved by a certain diet.

-• Your cat’s been diagnosed with a condition that warrants a specific kind of diet.
+• Your cat’s been diagnosed with a condition that warrants a specific type of diet.

 • Your cat’s overweight and needs to be fed food that promotes weight loss.